celo-org/make-crypto-mobile-hackathon/Bot_Boxer/Readme.md

 vimeo <https://vimeo.com/650888963>

 #### Next Steps
-The application has a few bugs and some shortcuts were taken in order to get the prototype live.
-There are a number of features in the smart contract e.g. ante'ing, which will be implemented in the front end so that the user can have skin in the game (with their robot).
+We have a number of features built into the smart contracts that will be baked into the front end as well.
+For example, there is a contract that allows for the user to bet on their robot by anty'ing a preset amount.

 #### License
 This repository includes an [unlicensed](http://unlicense.org/) statement though you may want to [choose a different license](https://choosealicense.com/).